-When being towed, the 12-volt batteries in your trailer are receiving a constant charge from the tow vehicle's generator or alternator through the seven-way connector.
+When being towed, the 12-volt batteries in your trailer are receiving a constant charge from the tow vehicle's generator or alternator through the 7-way connector.

 Your tow vehicle's voltage regulator controls the charge rate.
 It is important to keep the seven-way connector clean.
-One method is to use "Spra-Kleen".
+One method is to use "Spra-Kleen®" or similar contact cleaner.

-Whenever possible, use the automatic built in charger of the converter system for charging.
+Whenever possible, use the automatic, built-in charger of the converter system for charging.
 The charging circuit automatically controls the current, reducing it as the batteries increases in charge.